mattmagnotta/Project-Pantry/README.md

 The recipe model will store an id, recipe name, recipe ingredients, recipe link.

 the ingredients model will store, id, name , a boolean value for having the ingredient or having to buy it.

-# Schedule

-#### Week 1
-I would like to have the general layout of the page done.
-I want to begin building on the nav during this phase.

-#### Week 2
-During this phase I hope to start stitching together all the pieces to make web page.
-I want the nav bar to be functioning by the end of this phase.

-#### Week 3
-The final phase ...
-I hope to work out all the bugs and tweak final design during this phase.
-I would like to have the inventory tool working and completed, as thats the meat and potatoes of the web application.

-#### After the dust settles
-I hope to add the meal planning feature to allow the users to log recipes for certain days of the week.